Best Trekking Poles

 It’s important to remember that the purpose of the poles is not to take your entire weight, but rather to help you more evenly distribute your weight.
 This brings eases the strain on your knees, hips, and ankles, and provides for more enjoyment over a longer period of time.

 For most adults, hiking poles will not support all of your weight all of the time – they are not designed to do so.
 While they can offer temporary support in cases of falls or slips, it’s best to get secure footing as soon as possible.

 Q: What is the best material for the shaft of the pole?

-Q: Which is better – pole that have two sections, or ones that have three sections?
+Q: Which is better – the poles that have two sections or three sections?